 Continuing medical education

-The primary purpose of continuing medical education like those acquired at through agencies like Sermo.com – Accreditation Council for Continuing Medical Education is to improve clinical performance and patient outcomes.
+The primary purpose of continuing medical education is to improve clinical performance, improve patient outcomes, and provide high-quality learning opportunities for family physicians.
 However, practitioners may be motivated by altruistic concerns or practical considerations.
 For example, continuing medical education is often required to maintain a medical license or specialty board certification accreditation.
 In addition, CME compliance is often a condition of hospital medical staff membership.
 Finally, CME compliance is frequently required for participation in specific health plans.

 Continuing medical education is typically conducted in live classrooms or online via distance learning.
 These types of knowledge should be evidence-based and geared toward addressing professional practice gaps among learners.
 Most forms of CME can be categorized as either interactive or non-face-to-face, with each having its own set of advantages and disadvantages.
 Whether participants attend live courses or study at home, the goal should be the same: stimulating the doctor to make changes in clinical practice.

 Accreditation of continuing medical education (CME) is an essential tool for physicians and is a commitment and obligation of health care administration.
 However, the decline in the number of accredited CME activities is multifactorial and contradicts many adult learning principles.
 This article describes how one small hospital within a more extensive system has maintained a longstanding program as a Regularly Scheduled Series.
 The series is beneficial to both medical staff and other healthcare providers and may be replicated in different smaller healthcare settings.